catalyst-fp7/documents/interoperability/interoperability.md

 A variety of tools and social networks allow participants to exchange messages on the Internet.
 Sadly, they are all in different formats, making the user, reuse and analytics of those interactions needlessly painful.
 The catalyst ecosystem standardized on SIOC (Semantically-Interlinked Online Communities) as a data model, and will write tools to make several other formats available as SIOC.
 This way, analytics and annotation environments have only one format to process.

 ## Re-usable interactive widgets

-One example of of field of Collective Intelligence that is quite mature, is voting.
+Voting is one example of the field of Collective Intelligence that is quite mature.
 How to avoid many common voting biases is well known in academia, has been for years, but adequate tools are not widely used on the Internet.
 In fact such tools, in reusable form, are simply not available on the Internet, and the same is true of ideation facilitation or collective action tools.

 The main problem here is not the lack of standards, but the number of incompatible, not widely deployed standards.

-This specification will take a pragmatic approach, to attempt to at least provide a common denominator that is sufficient for our narrow field, technology independent, and allows the minimal number of requirements for sharing widgets OUTSIDE the ecosystem (one web forums, web sites, social networks, etc.)
+This specification will take a pragmatic approach, to attempt to at least provide a common denominator that is sufficient for our narrow field, technology independent, and allows the minimal number of requirements for sharing widgets OUTSIDE the ecosystem (on web forums, web sites, social networks, etc.)

 # Architectural components